On Memorization of Large Language Models in Logical Reasoning: Related Work

-\textbf{Detecting benchmark contamination.} Recent work has shown that LLMs' performance drastically declines when faced with altered versions of popular reasoning benchmarks, suggesting potential contamination/memorization of these benchmarks.
-The benchmark variants include diverse forms such as altered multiple-choice questions formats~\citep{wang2024beyond,zong2023fool,gupta2024changing,zhou-etal-2024-revisiting,robinson2023leveraging}, rephrased or translated problems~\citep{xu2024benchmarking,yang2023rethinking,yao2024data}, shuffled example orderings~\citep{oren2023proving}, human-curated problems of comparable difficulty~\citep{zhang2024careful}, functional variants generating random instantiations~\citep{srivastava2024functional,mirzadeh2024gsm}, and problems beyond specific date cutoffs~\citep{roberts2023cutoff,jain2024livecodebench}.
-Previous work either focus on surface level language perturbations or require extensive expert-level annotations for math level variations.
-In contrast, our benchmark support automatic problem-level perturbation, solution and reasoning procedure generation, and easily scale to different difficult levels and dataset sizes without extra human efforts.
+\textbf{Memorization in LLMs.} Previous work on LLM memorization primarily focused on near-verbatim training text regurgitation from the perspective of privacy or copyright concerns~\citep{carlini2021extracting,lee2022deduplicating,carlini22quantifying, lukas2023analyzing, biderman2024emergent,prashanth2024recite}.
+In contrast, we focus on quantifying the memorization behavior of LLMs when solving reasoning tasks, using a metric computed with the help of local perturbation of reasoning puzzles.

-\textbf{Logical reasoning benchmarks.} To evaluate logical reasoning capabilities in LLMs, synthetic benchmarks have been developed to enable scalable generation of samples with varying configurations and difficulty levels~\citep{Clark2020TransformersAS, giadikiaroglou2024puzzle, Parmar2024LogicBenchTS}.
-For instance, DyVal~\citep{zhu2023dyval} uses directed acyclic graphs to dynamically generate samples on reasoning tasks including deductive, Boolean, and abductive reasoning. \cite{chenpremise} focus on propositional logical problems involving definite clauses, and synthetically generate variations with different premise orders, such as forward, backward, and shuffled. \cite{dziri2024faith} explore the limitations of LLMs in tasks requiring compositional reasoning, including multiplication, logic grid puzzles, and dynamic programming problems.
-ZebraLogic~\citep{zebralogic2024} is an extended benchmark that systematically tests logical reasoning capabilities.
-BoardgameQA~\citep{kazemi2024boardgameqa} presents a question-answering dataset characterized by contradictory facts and rules in the questions.
-TruthQuest~\citep {mondorf2024liar} is the most similar task to our work, which provides evaluation samples based on \kk-type of puzzles involving 3-6 person.
-Our work provides more comprehensive \emph{dynamic} set of \kk puzzles that support automatic generation of perturbations, solutions and detailed reasoning steps.
-Moreover, based on this benchmark, we define and measure memorization in reasoning tasks, revealing intricate interplay between memorization and reasoning in LLMs.
+\textbf{Benchmark Contamination and Logical Reasoning Evaluation.} Recent research has revealed LLMs' significant performance decline when faced with altered versions of popular reasoning benchmarks~\citep{oren2023proving,xu2024benchmarking,yang2023rethinking,yao2024data,zhang2024careful, srivastava2024functional}, suggesting potential benchmark contamination.
+Various synthetic benchmarks have been developed to evaluate LLMs' logical reasoning capabilities, allowing for dynamic and scalable generation of samples with different configurations and difficulty levels~\citep{Clark2020TransformersAS, giadikiaroglou2024puzzle, Parmar2024LogicBenchTS,dziri2024faith,zebralogic2024,kazemi2024boardgameqa,mondorf2024liar}.
+TruthQuest~\citep {mondorf2024liar} is the most similar task to our work, which provides \kk-type of 3-6 person puzzles and answers.
+Our work provides more comprehensive {dynamic} set of \kk puzzles that support the automatic generation of perturbations, solutions, and detailed reasoning steps.
+Moreover, we define and measure memorization, and reveal its intricate relation to reasoning.
+We refer the readers to \cref{sec:extend_related} for a more comprehensive discussion of related work (e.g., grokking and adversarial perturbations).